What’s next for Ryan Fitzpatrick, 2018’s most improbable NFL star? ‘Enjoy the ride.’

 Seven teams have acquired Fitzpatrick, always with the idea of making him a backup.
 He has ended up starting for all of them.
 Fitzpatrick ascended to his current starting role because Jameis Winston, the Tampa Bay Buccaneers’ presumed franchise QB, got suspended three games for allegedly groping an Uber driver.
 The Bucs finished 5-11 last year and faced dim prospects, along with a brutal opening schedule, this season.
 Nobody, again, expected anything out of Ryan Fitzpatrick.

-Through two games, Fitzpatrick is the most improbable figure in the football.
+Through two games, Fitzpatrick is the most improbable figure in football.
 He leads the NFL in passing yards (819), yards per pass attempt (13.4) and quarterback rating (151.5).
 He has completed 78.7 percent of his passes (third in the NFL) while throwing eight touchdown passes (second) and just one interception.

 [Scoring is up and quarterbacks are having their way with defenses.
 It’s just what the NFL wanted.]

-He claimed the NFC Offensive Player of the Week award after outdueling Drew Brees in New Orleans in Week 1, and then again after toppling the defending Super Bowl champion Eagles in Philadelphia.
-Branded a backup and presumed to be a placeholder, Fitzpatrick has stunned the league for two weeks at age 35, at the start of his 14th season.
+He claimed the NFC offensive player of the week award after outdueling Drew Brees in New Orleans in Week 1, and then again after toppling the defending Super Bowl champion Philadelphia Eagles in Tampa.
+Branded a backup and presumed to be a placeholder, Fitzpatrick has stunned the league for two weeks at the start of his 14th season.

 How does a bushy-faced journeyman become the most prolific quarterback in the NFL?
 Supernatural intervention may the most reasonable explanation, so, sure — chalk it up to FitzMagic.
 But there may be earthly reasons for Fitzpatrick’s breakout.
-His supporters insist he possessed the qualities to lead an NFL all these years, and he finally landed in an ideal situation after a career of crummy circumstances.
+His supporters insist he possessed the qualities to lead an NFL team all these years, and he finally landed in an ideal situation after a career of crummy circumstances.
 At the most basic level, Fitzpatrick’s staggering two weeks were made possible by something simple: He never viewed himself the way the rest of the world did.

 “He believes he’s as good as the top 10 or 15 quarterbacks on the planet,” Harvard Coach Tim Murphy said.
 “He does not lack confidence.”